 -Harry Potter and the Half-Blood Prince

-And according to the Harry Potter books, it’s something that’s had at breakfast, at lunch, at dinner, with snacks… Apparently, pumpkin juice is consumed at all times of the day.
-And it seems to always be chilled or iced.
+And, according to the Harry Potter books, it’s something that’s had at breakfast, at lunch, at dinner, and with snacks… Apparently, pumpkin juice is consumed at all times of the day, and it seems to always be chilled or iced.

 Ok, well then, let’s give it a shot!
 Pumpkin juice was one of the recipes I made for our first Harry Potter Club night at my house.
 I had no clue how it would turn out, but we made an entire pitcher full of it!

-I am not a big pumpkin person; I don’t go crazy when the coffee shops release their pumpkin spice everything.
+I’m not a big pumpkin person so I don’t go crazy when the coffee shops release their pumpkin spice everything.
 But I do enjoy it now and then, especially pumpkin pie.
 Justin, on the other hand, loves pumpkin flavored anything and was a huge fan of this drink!

 And the best part?
 It was one of the easiest Harry Potter recipes I’ve made!
-I didn’t even take any photos while making it, because you just pour everything into a pitcher, stir, and serve over ice.
+Because of that, I didn’t take any photos while making it.
+You just pour everything into a pitcher, stir, and serve over ice.
 I’m not kidding; anyone can do that.

 There are only five ingredients in the main drink: apple cider or apple juice, pumpkin puree, sugar, pumpkin pie spice, and vanilla extract.
 I also had a few cinnamon sticks that could be used to stir the individual drinks if they wanted, but it isn’t necessary.

-Whichever you choose, pour that in a pitcher.
-Empty the can of pumpkin puree into the juice.
-Add the sugar, spice, and
+First, pour whichever apple drink you choose into a pitcher.
+Then empty the can of pumpkin puree into the juice.
+Finally, add the sugar, spice, and

 everything nice vanilla extract.
 I used a wire whisk to give it a good stir, but a spoon would do the trick.
 Pour the drink over ice and serve!